 All of the Bell singles Toussaint produced hit a commercial brick wall.
 Some deserved it - but more did not.
 Probably much of the problem was the lack of any significant push by the label.
 The artists were obviously not a high priority for Bell, for whatever business model or lack thereof, as the extent of promotion on the records seems to have been minimal at best.

-**“What You Want” appears on the CD compilation, The New Lee Dorsey.
+**“What You Want” appeared on the now out of print Sundazed CD compilation, The New Lee Dorsey.

 December 24, 2010